 Any EAServer component deployed by PowerBuilder automatically uses the code set of the server.
 If you want your component to use a different code set, set the component's com.sybase.jaguar.component.code.set property to an appropriate value.

-You can do this in the Component Properties dialog box in EAServer Manager.
-Select the All Properties tab, add the com.sybase.jaguar.component.code.set property, and specify an appropriate value such as big5 or iso_1.
+In EAServer Manager, you can do this in the Component Properties dialog box on the All Properties tab page.
+Add the com.sybase.jaguar.component.code.set property and specify an appropriate value such as big5 or iso\1.
+In the Management Console, select a value from the Code Set drop-down list on the General page.